-I have nearly fifteen years experience of helping people to manage their situations in a more satisfactory way and recognise that most people do their best to cope with unsatisfactory relationships or problems, but sometimes it can be really helpful to share them with someone else: someone who may be able to encourage you to come up with some more creative solutions.
+I have over fifteen years experience of helping people to manage their situations in a more satisfactory way and recognise that most people do their best to cope with unsatisfactory relationships or problems, but sometimes it can be really helpful to share them with someone else: someone who may be able to encourage you to come up with some more creative solutions.
 After all, if you always do what you've always done, you'll always get what you've always got.

 If what you're doing isn't working . . . try something else!